AhmedElian/AhmedElian/README.md

 Hi there, I'm Ahmed Abdallatif 👋
-🎯 QA Engineer | 📍 Cairo, Egypt | ⚖️ Former Lawyer turned Software Tester
+🎯 QA Engineer | 📍 Gaza, Palestine | ⚖️ Former Lawyer turned Software Tester

 Welcome to my GitHub profile!
 I'm a detail-oriented QA Engineer with a strong foundation in both **manual and automated testing**, project planning, and API validations.
 My background in law taught me how to think critically, analyze thoroughly, and follow structured processes—skills I now apply to software quality assurance.